Welcome to Mountain Meadow!

 In 1976 a group of friends discovered that the property was for sale.
 They purchased the property and began operating it as a resort again in 1977.
 This group of owner-families continues to operate the resort, now for more than 35 years.

-If your family enjoys hiking, your toughest decision each day will be to choose which of the numerous trails, including several to glacial lakes and historic mining sites, to hike in and out of.
-We’ll even pack you a lunch before you head out for each day's adventure.
+If your family enjoys hiking, your toughest decision each day will be choosing which of the numerous trails, including several to glacial lakes and historic mining sites, to hike in and out of.
+We’ll even pack you a lunch before you head out for the day.

 For those who prefer a slower pace, the resort offers stunning views of its alpine surroundings, including glacier-carved peaks and wildflower-filled valleys, all from the comfort of our deck chairs and pool loungers.